Sousastep/SousaFX-docs/docs/content/startup.rst

 3. Close Max's Audio Status window and select your preferred audio interface in SousaFX's Startup Preferences.

-4. Uncheck the Startup Preferences' pause button. :ref:`SousaFX will appear<Main Window>` in 2 - 5 minutes.
+4. Uncheck the Startup Preferences' pause button.
+SousaPlayback will appear within a minute, and SousaFX will appear in 2 - 5 minutes.
+SousaPlayback will automatically start playing the first scene once SousaFX launches.

 .. image:: media/startupengine.png
    :width: 40%